Dover Corporation: 2000s

+In 2008, Robert Livingston was appointed Dover's new CEO and president.
+In 2010, Dover moved its corporate headquarters from New York City to the Chicago area.

 From 2008 to 2012, Dover acquired almost twenty-five companies.
-Livingston's corporate development strategy sought to strengthen promising businesses and divest those that were either growing slowly or had significant exposure to highly volatile industries.
-As a result, Dover was able to apply greater focus to growing four or five targeted end-markets.
-Livingston also worked to reduced expenses by consolidating back office operations, metal purchases, and freight transportation.
 Inpro/Seal, a producer of bearing isolators, was purchased by Waukesha Bearings Corporation in 2009, which included 150,991 shares of Dover's common stock being issued to Inpro/Seal shareholders.
-In 2010, KMC Inc. and Bearings Plus Inc. were acquired by Waukesha Bearings Corporation with the expectation of synergizing their bearing seal technologies with Dover.
+In 2010, KMC Inc. and Bearings Plus Inc. were acquired by Waukesha Bearings Corporation.
 In addition, between 2008 and 2010, Dover spent approximately $436 million to purchase a total of sixteen businesses, while only $100 million was earned from the sale of eight businesses.
+In 2012, Dover acquired Anthony International for $602.5 million.

-In 2011, Dover expanded its acoustic components business with the purchase of Sound Solutions, a manufacturer of dynamic speakers and receivers for mobile phones and other consumer electronics, for $855 million.
+In 2011, Dover acquired Sound Solutions, a manufacturer of dynamic speakers and receivers for mobile phones and other consumer electronics, for $855 million.
 Dover had acquired Knowles, a designer and manufacturer of hearing-aid technology and other acoustical componentry, six years earlier for $750 million.
 Sound Solutions and Knowles gave Dover the necessary scale to develop items for the rapidly evolving mobile-electronics industry.
-In 2014, Dover spun off Knowles, which had a $2.6 billion market cap post-spin.
-Today, Knowles continues to be a global supplier of communication-technology components, such as MEMS (micro-electro-mechanical systems), microphones, speakers, receivers, transducers, capacitors and oscillators.
-Dover CEO and president Robert Livingston described the spinoff as allowing both Knowles and Dover to more aggressively pursue their individual growth strategies.
+In 2014, Dover spun off Knowles.